descope/terraform-provider-descope/docs/raw/applications/saml.md

 - Type: `string`

-// Specify the default relay state.
+The default relay state.
 When using IdP-initiated authentication, this value may be used as a URL to a resource in the Service Provider.